-While Peter was called by Christ to be a disciple and apostle, Peter was just as much of a flawed human being as any one of us.
+It is mind boggling to think that someone like Peter, who spent every day for three and half years with Jesus, could deny that he knew Him.
+However, we have to remember that when we knowingly sin, we too deny that we know Jesus (1 John 3:6).
+While Peter was called by Christ to be a disciple and apostle, He was just as much of a flawed human being as any one of us.
 Peter’s conversion took a long time, but God was patient with him just as He is with anyone who desires to follow Christ (Philippians 1:6).

+Peter’s personality was proud, impulsive, fearful and self-willed.
+He was a sinner, as we all are, and needed time and training from the great Teacher to fully submit his will to God and overcome self.
 We see aspects of Peter’s unconverted personality in the story of when he walked on water with Jesus (Matthew 26:29-31).
 Although Peter was given this supernatural opportunity, he soon began to look at the storm around him and became fearful and sank.
 Jesus rescued him in His mercy, just as He does with us.

 While Peter’s intentions were good, he could not fight this battle on his own.
 He was very ashamed of what he did, as he wept bitterly (Matthew 26: 75).
-Like so many of us, Peter wanted to be a great disciple of Jesus but lacked the only thing that can help him in his walk with God: absolute submission to and dependence on Christ.
-Jesus said, “Abide in me, and I in you.
-As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
-I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing” (John 15:4-5).
+Like so many of us, Peter wanted to be a great disciple for Jesus but lacked the only thing that could have helped him in his walk with God: absolute submission to and dependence on Christ.
+Jesus said, “Abide in Me, and I in you.
+As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.“I am the vine, you are the branches.
+He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:4-5).